ChristianHallerX/ChristianHallerX.github.io/index.md

 cover:          true
 ---

-AI/ML Scientist - Developer - Published Author
-{:.lead}
+Artificial Intelligence and Machine Learning Engineer {:.lead}

 0. this unordered seed list will be replaced by toc as unordered list {:toc}

-Christian holds a Ph.D. in `Marine Science`, an M.Sc. in `Geoscience`, and has a strong computer programming and data analytics background.
+Christian holds MSc and Ph.D. and has a strong computer programming and data analytics background.
 He has a proficiency in one of the hottest subjects of our time: `Data Science`, and developing `Machine Learning` models.
 [See more...](/about/)

-## Podcast

-Listen to a summary of my posts with the most visits (15:06 mins) by <a href="https://notebooklm.google.com/" target="_blank">Google NotebookLM</a>

-- <a href="../blog/projectblog/2023-09-30-ML_org/" target="_blank">Navigating Machine Learning Organizational Challenges</a>
-- <a href="../blog/projectblog/2021-01-20-Taming_Tail/" target="_blank">Taming the Tail - Adventures in Improving AI Economics - a16z</a>
-- <a href="../blog/projectblog/2023-10-01-MLOps_mastery/" target="_blank"> The Roadmap to Machine Learning Operational Mastery</a>
-<iframe src="https://drive.google.com/file/d/1ZuJYEFN4M-iPMnn6Bvw-zHXaVptktbf_/preview" width="640" height="140" allow="autoplay"></iframe>